Creamy Parmesan Polenta

 Ingredients You’ll Need

-All you need to make this recipe is four simple ingredients: Chicken broth or stock (you can also use vegetable stock or water), parmesan cheese, butter, and polenta.
+All you need to make this recipe is five simple ingredients: milk or chicken stock (you can also use vegetable stock or water) polenta, butter, a bay leaf and polenta.

 You can use almost any pot or pan to make polenta.
-A large dutch oven is perfect as is a high-sided sauté pan.
-To get started, bring the chicken broth to a simmer.
+A large dutch oven is perfect as is a high-sided sautรฉ pan.
+To get started, add the milk, bay leaf, a generous pinch of salt and few turns of freshly cracked black pepper to your pot then place over medium heat.

 Step 2.
 Whisk in the Polenta

-Next, slowly stream in the polenta while whisking continuously to avoid lumps from forming.
+As soon as the milk starts to simmer, slowly begin to stream in the polenta while whisking continuously to avoid lumps from forming.

 Step 3.
 Simmer & Season

-Turn the heat down to a low simmer.
-Cook for 30-40 minutes, stirring often.
-Just before serving, fold in the parmesan cheese and butter then season with salt and black pepper.
+Once all of the polenta is incorporated, turn the heat down to a low.
+Continue cooking for 30-40 minutes, stirring often with a rubber spatula.
+Just before serving, fold in the grated parmesan cheese and butter then season generously with salt and freshly cracked black pepper.

 FAQs and Expert Tips